 The U.S. Securities and Exchange Commission is a federal agency that regulates the U.S. stock market.
 By helping the U.S. economy, the SEC contributes to the high standard of living we enjoy today.
-Thanks to the SEC, there is little chance that we will again experience a Great Depression.
+Thanks to the SEC, the government has drastically reduced the chance of our country experiencing another Great Depression.

-That allows investors to determine a fair price for the stock of the company.
+This allows investors to have a basis for determining a fair stock price for the company.
 Without this transparency, the stock market would be vulnerable to sudden shifts as hidden information came out.
 This lack of transparency was the reason for Enron’s failure.
-That wasn't a failure on the part of the SEC, though.
-Enron simply lied on the SEC submissions.
+That wasn't a failure on the part of the SEC, it happened because Enron lied in its information submissions to the SEC.

-There is some concern that the SEC is becoming less effective during the Trump administration.
-From February through September, 2017, the agency collected $127 million in corporate civil penalties in 15 cases.
+Some have concerns that the SEC is becoming less effective during the Trump administration.
+From February through September 2017, the agency collected $127 million in corporate civil penalties in 15 cases.
 That's much lower than the $702 million collected from 43 cases during the same period in 2016.

-The SEC has five commissioners who are appointed by the U.S. president.
-They are supported by 3,100 staff located in 18 offices across the country.
+The SEC has five commissioners, appointed by the U.S. president.
+They have the support of 3,100 staff located in 18 offices across the country.

-The Division of Economic and Risk Analysis provides economic and risk analyses to the other divisions.
+- The Division of Economic and Risk Analysis provides economic and risk analyses to the other divisions.
 It predicts how proposed SEC rules would affect the markets and the economy.
 It reviews overall risk in the markets.
-It provides early identification of potential fraudulent activities.
+It provides early identification of potentially fraudulent activities.

-The SEC increases transparency and trust in the U.S. stock market.
+The SEC increases transparency, consistency, and trust in the U.S. stock market.
 That's a big reason why the New York Stock Exchange is the most sophisticated and popular exchange in the world.
-This transparency attracts much business to U.S. financial institutions, including banks and legal firms
+This transparency attracts much business to U.S. financial institutions, including banks, and legal firms

-It also makes it easier for companies to issue an initial public offering.
-That' when they have grown large enough to need to sell stock to finance their next phase of development.
+It also makes it easier for companies to orchestrate their initial public offerings of stock.
+Many companies take their stock to the public markets when they have grown large enough to need equity financing for their next phase of development.
 The ease of going public helps U.S. companies grow larger and faster than those of other countries with less developed markets.